This article is about animals in the Warframe video game.

 A kavat could thus provide their companion with all sorts of interesting effects… if they feel like it.

-The example specimen for this entry is my in-game main companion, Muffin The Vain Kavat.
+One example specimen for this entry is my in-game companion, Muffin The Vain Kavat.
 Her purple fur and immense tufted ears are distinctive, but she’s otherwise typical of the species.

-Strange fur colours like Muffin’s are common for Tenno-grown kavats, whereas feral specimen are drabber and more… reptilian (a bit like Gremlins, really).
+Strange fur colours like Muffin’s are common for Tenno-grown kavats.
+Feral specimen are drabber and more… reptilian (a bit like Gremlins, really).
 It would be unsurprising if the Orokin deliberately engineered kavats so they could come in designer colours.

 An image search for “warframe kavat” can show other specimens.
 There are even discussion threads of kavat breeders, since the game allows for breeding cosmetic traits.

-The other specimen with the loud fur colours is Parakaat, my little smeeta helper.
+The other specimen with the loud fur colours — below — is Parakaat, my little smeeta helper.

 Feral kavats stalk the Infested, but aren’t naturally aggressive toward non-prey.
 However, this can quickly change if you corner them for a genetic scan, or get between them and their prey.

 The Grineer’s hyekka are almost canine in behaviour, coming across as vicious attack dogs.

 Kavats lab-grown by Tenno largely behave like house cats.
-One suspects that the genetic package to make them tamable duplicates house cat brain structures.
-Kavats are more cooperative than those, though, which I’d consider a godlike feat of genetic engineering.
+One suspects that the genetic package to make them tamable duplicates some house cat brain structures.
+Kavats are more cooperative than felis catus, though, which I’d consider a godlike feat of genetic engineering.

 As with many video games, Warframe has some pathing issues for non-player creatures, particularly around doors.
-So on rare occasions, this can result is a kavat not wanting to go past a door, and meowing at it as part of its idle animations.
+So on rare occasions, this can result in a kavat not wanting to go past a door, and meowing at it as part of its idle animations.
 I can’t call this a bug.

 (In the same vein, the game now has code so kavats won’t try to “play” with your mining laser.
-Though this too was just an amusing collision between unrelated animations.)
+Though this too was just an amusing interaction between unrelated animations.)

 DC Heroes RPG